logo

 CAO Bill Given said Wilson, who was the founding chair of the JMHC, was well positioned to support the board until March 1 when the other four public-at-large director terms would end.

-Former councillor Scott Wilson has been recommended to the Jasper Municipal Housing Corporation for his past work with the JMHC, not for his taste in t-shirts (but it doesn’t hurt). // Bob Covey
+Former councillor Scott Wilson has been recommended to the Jasper Municipal Housing Corporation for his past work with the JMHC, and not for his exemplary taste in t-shirts (but it doesn’t hurt). // Bob Covey

 Council will decide on the appointment next week.
 Committee also directed administration initiate recruitment for the five public-at-large director terms expiring on March 1.
 Given said the term length was up to council.